-This 40-acre facility is located 9 miles south of I-40 on NM Highway 337.
+This 40-acre facility is located 9.5 miles south of I-40 on NM Highway 337.
+Take exit 175 on I-40 and head south until you see the signs for the facility.
 Nestled in an area populated by ponderosa, piñón, juniper, scrub oak and yucca, Carolino Canyon proves to be an ideal location for gatherings of all kinds.
 The facility can accommodate up to 250 people and consists of two large picnic shelters with electrical outlets.
 There are numerous small picnic areas, tetherball units, horseshoe pits, volleyball facilities, charcoal grills and a fire pit.
 The facility also has a paved hiking trail that is wheelchair accessible.

 Group reservations are required.

 Juan Tomas Open Space

 The Juan Tomas Open Space is named for the nearby village of Juan Tomas that was settled around 1860.
 This land became part of the Open Space system in 1983 and was part of the Elena Gallegos exchange lands from the USFS.

 At elevations ranging from 7,300' to 7,760', this 1,290 acre area is characterized by gently rolling pinon-juniper forests, with scattered stands of ponderosa pine trees, scrub oak thickets and several open meadows.
 Mule deer and wild turkeys frequent this site and an occasional elk has been reported.